mrJean1/PyGeodesy/README.rst

 3.7.2 (all with geographiclib_ 1.49) on `Windows Server 2012R2`_ *in both
 32- and 64-bit*.

-On Python 3.7+, the tests run with and without *lazy import*.
+With Python 3.7+, the tests run with and without *lazy import*.

 A single-File and single-Directory application with ``pygeodesy`` has been bundled using PyInstaller_ 3.4 and 64-bit Python 3.7.3 and 3.7.4